facebookexperimental/Recoil/docs/docs/api-reference/utils/atomFamily.md

 }
 ```

-If you want to scope by some other Recoil state and wish to avoid needing to look it up at every call site it can be a useful pattern to create a wrapper [`selector()`](/docs/api-reference/core/selector):
+If you want to scope by some other Recoil state and wish to avoid looking up the scope parameter at every call site, it can be a useful pattern to use a wrapper [`selector()`](/docs/api-reference/core/selector):

 ```jsx
 const viewWidthState = selector({